therutvikp/incubyte-tdd-assessment/README.md

 bundle exec rspec
 ```

-## How I built it
+## Built with TDD

-Started with the simplest test - empty string returns 0.
-Then added one number, then two numbers.
-Kept going through each requirement step by step.
-Every test written first (failing), then just enough code to make it pass.

-Each commit shows the progression.
-You can follow along the git history to see how the code evolved.
+Started with empty string returns 0, then kept adding one test at a time.
+Every test written first (failing), then just enough code to pass.
+Follow along the git history to see how it evolved.